ronaldoussoren/pyobjc/docs/api/module-objc.rst

                                                        are not in the set argument.
    -------------------------------------------------- ----------------------------------- -----------------------------------------
    validate\ *Property*\ _error_                       Validate the new value of a         For typed accessor's the value
-                                                       property                            is wrapped in an :c:type:`NSValue`
+                                                       property                            is wrapped in an *NSValue*
                                                                                            (but numbers and booleans are automaticly
                                                                                            unwrapped by the bridge)
    ================================================== =================================== =========================================